 Tyene waits for Doran Martell, Prince of Dorne, in the throne room of Sunspear to demand vengeance for her father, Oberyn Martell, who was slain by Ser Gregor Clegane in King's Landing.
 She works on an embroidery of Oberyn armored in red atop a sand steed.

 Nymeria Sand wants Tyene to aid her in assassinating Lord Tywin Lannister, Queen Regent Cersei Lannister, Ser Jaime Lannister, and King Tommen I Baratheon.
 Tyene instead wants to crown Tommen's sister, Princess Myrcella Baratheon, as queen, and if the Lannisters and Tyrells invade Dorne they would then be slain in the Dornish mountains and sands.
 After Doran states that he will think about her proposal, Tyene asks for his blessing.
 After he lays his hand on her head, Maester Caleotte searches for scratches and puncture marks, demonstrating a fear of her knowledge of poisons.

 Doran has Areo Hotah detain Tyene and her sisters as a gesture of good will towards Tommen's court.
 Tyene, Nym, and Obara are detained in the Spear Tower of Sunspear, as is Princess Arianne Martell after her own plot to crown Myrcella is foiled by Areo.

 A Dance with Dragons

-Tyene and her sisters are released from their cells in the Spear Tower and are present at the feast when Ser Balon Swann presents the head of Gregor Clegane to Prince Doran.
-She refuses to drink when Ricasso raises a toast to King Tommen Baratheon.
-Doran is sending Tyene (disguised as a septa) to King's Landing to try and befriend the new High Septon.
+Tyene, her sisters, and Arianne are released from their cells in the Spear Tower and are present at the feast when Ser Balon Swann presents the Mountain's skull to Doran.
+She refuses to drink when Ricasso raises a toast to King Tommen.

 Quotes by Tyene